The Villages Health offers a revolutionary style of care that puts the patient at the center of their own well being!

 Chief Executive Officer

 Read Full Bio Thomas Menichino is the Chief Executive Officer of The Villages® Health in The Villages, Florida.
-The Villages Health is a primary care group practice with offices serving Sumter and south Marion Counties.
 Mr. Menichino provides administrative oversight for day-to-day operations of the practice, planning, business development, marketing, managed care, human resources management and facilities management.
 Prior to joining The Villages Health, Mr. Menichino was Chief Executive Officer of a large multi-specialty physician group in Brevard County, Florida, with responsibility for 30 clinics, an ambulatory surgery center, imaging center, laboratory, physical therapy, audiology, and clinical research centers.
 Mr. Menichino also previously held positions as Vice President of Operations (COO) and Chief Quality Officer at a 550-bed acute care hospital, the flagship of a 3-hospital system.
 In this capacity, Mr. Menichino was responsible for hospital operations as well as overall responsibility for the Performance Improvement Program of the health system.
 Mr. Menichino holds a Baccalaureate degree in Health Sciences from Hunter College, New York, a Master's degree in Health Administration from the University of Central Florida, and is Board Certified and a Fellow of the American College of Medical Practice Executives.
 He currently serves on the Board of the Florida Medical Group Management Association as the forum representative for the American College of Medical Practice Executives (ACMPE) and is Past President of the Mid-Florida chapter of the Medical Group Management Association.

 READ :: THE VILLAGES HEALTH SYSTEM: INVENTING A NEW PARADIGM FOR PRIMARY CARE.